 Introduction

 In the world of app development, understanding user context is pivotal.
 At ContextSDK, we offer an iOS SDK that does just that.
-This blog post delves into the backbone of our operations: the backend infrastructure that efficiently manages 40 million context events every day.
+This blog post dives into the backbone of our operations: the backend infrastructure that efficiently manages 40 million context events every day.

 Our Backend Infrastructure: A Deep Dive